EastCoastProduct/homepage/src/services/managed-project.md

   <img src="../../images/services-illustrations/design.svg" alt="Illustration of a designer's desktop." />
 </div>

-<p>Your app needs to be aimed at the right users and solve the problems that are most meaningful to them.
-It also needs to be easy to use, not just beautiful.
-We know how to tackle these challenges.
-Over the course of a project we’ll continually refine our user research, and test prototypes of new functionality to better understand its impact before building.
+<p>Not only does your app need to be use easy to use, it needs to be built with the right users in mind and solve the problems that are most meaningful to them.
+With our proven process, we know exactly how to tackle these challenges efficiently.
+Over the course of a project, we’ll continually refine our user research, and test prototypes of new functionality to better understand its impact before building.
 By approaching user experience iteratively we can lower expenses and the risk associated with building the wrong product.</p>

-<p>As we further refine the features being built we’ll also develop a scalable design system to accommodate your future updates.
-We know that your business is going to change over time and the user interface has to be constructed so that you aren’t fighting it whenever the thinking behind it evolves.</p>

 <h2>Full-stack JavaScript web development</h2>